 Having poop all around the tank from a leopard gecko that hasn’t been trained could cause a great deal of stress and aggression and might even backfire on you because of it.

 If your leopard gecko is having trouble choosing a spot to poop in, then try training them by picking up all of their poop and putting in it one corner on top of a paper towel so that eventually they’ll think that this is where they go.
 Do this for about a week or so.
 If that doesn’t help, keep repeating the process.

 Aside from making sure their poop is cleaned up, though, also make sure they have clean substrate as well.
 Substrate can last for quite some time, but shouldn’t be left in the tank for no more than a month at a time without cleaning.

-I personally use this kind here called Eco Earth that I get from Amazon, but whatever floats your boat will work.
+I personally use Eco Earth, but whatever floats your boat will work.
 Just make sure it’s something that is safe, easily cleanable, and also that you keep on top of it and change it as needed.
 If the tank gets smelly, then that’s a good indicator that it needs to be changed.

 Too Much Handling

 It may be tempting to hold these cute little creatures often, but because they like their alone time, it’s not advised.
 Too much handling can easily cause irritation, and when they’re irritated, it’s not uncommon for them to want to bite at you any time you go to reach for them.